-17 Delegation of Functions
+17. Delegation of Functions

-- 17.1 The following matters will be determined by either the Licensing Committee or one of its sub-committees: - Application for a personal licence where there are relevant unspent convictions; - The review of a premises licence or club premises certificate; - Decision to object when the local authority is the consultee and not the relevant authority considering the application; - Determination of a police objection to a temporary event notice. - 17.2 The following matters will be determined by either the Licensing Committee or one of its sub-committees where a relevant representation has been made: - Application for a personal licence; - Application for a premises licence or club premises certificate; - Application for a provisional statement; - Application for variation to a premises licence or club premises certificate; - Application to vary a designated personal licence holder; - Application for transfer of a premises licence - Application for interim authority - 17.3 The Manager of Central Support or duly authorised officer will determine all other matters.
+- 17.1 The following matters will be determined by either the Licensing Committee or one of its sub-committees: - Application for a personal licence where there are relevant unspent convictions; - The review of a premises licence or club premises certificate; - Decision to object when the local authority is the consultee and not the relevant authority considering the application; - Determination of a police objection to a temporary event notice. - 17.2 The following matters will be determined by either the Licensing Committee or one of its sub-committees where a relevant representation has been made: - Application for a personal licence; - Application for a premises licence or club premises certificate; - Application for a provisional statement; - Application for variation to a premises licence or club premises certificate: - Application to vary a designated personal licence holder; - Application for transfer of a premises licence - Application for interim authority - 17.3 The Head of Environmental Health or duly authorised officer will determine all other matters. - The Licensing Authority will ensure that all members appointed to serve as members on the Licensing Committee, and any of its sub-committees, will have undergone appropriate training before they act in that capacity.

-18 Period of Validity & Review
+18. Period of Validity and Review

-18.1 This statement of licensing policy will come into force on 7 February 2005 and be valid for three years.

-- 18.2 The policy will be kept under review during the period of validity and if necessary amendments made. - 18.3 Before a new policy is adopted or amendments made to the existing one the Licensing Authority will undertake consultation in accordance with Section 5 of the Licensing Act 2003.
+- 18.1 This statement of licensing policy will come into force on 7 February 2008 and be valid for three years. - 18.2 The policy will be kept under review during the period of validity and if necessary amendments made. - 18.3 Before a new policy is adopted or amendments made to the existing one the Licensing Authority will undertake consultation in accordance with Section 5 of the Licensing Act 2003.